mohitpai/journey-optimizer.en/help/using/push-configuration.md

 ## Step 3: Test your mobile app with an event {#mobile-app-test}

-After configuring your mobile app in both Adobe Experience Platform and Adobe Launch, you can now test it before sending push notifications to your profiles.
+After configuring your mobile app in both Adobe Experience Platform and in [!DNL Adobe Experience Platform Data Collection], you can now test it before sending push notifications to your profiles.
 In this use case, we will create a journey to target our mobile app and set an event which will trigger the push notification.

 <!--
 You can use a test mobile app for this use case.
 For more on this, refer to this [page](https://wiki.corp.adobe.com/pages/viewpage.action?spaceKey=CJM&title=Details+of+setting+the+mobile+test+app) (internal use only).